saidvandeklundert/go/README.md

 A composite reference data type in go.

 Go is a pass by value language.
-Inputs to a function are local to that function.
+Non-reference types will be copied in case they are an argument to a function.
+WHen they are copied, they exist only in the scope of that function.
+In case you need to change the state of a non-reference value outside of the scope of a function, you will nneed to pass the pointer to that value.

 Functions are first-class citizens in Go.